 Ales stared him down as he headed into the kitchen.
-He’d been asking for a new bed for a while now, often complaining about his sore back or how the slats would fall out in the middle of the night.
-Unfortunately, Ales would never give in.
-His bed was excellent in her eyes.
+He’d been asking for a new bed for a while, often complaining about his sore back and how the slats fell out in the middle of the night.
+Unfortunately, Ales never gave in.
+She thought his bed was excellent.

-The kitchen window was open, letting in a cool breeze with the scent of roses and lavender, two of Ales’ favourites.
-Zach grabbed a quick bite to eat, trudged away and got ready for school.
+The kitchen window was open, letting in a cool breeze and the scent of roses and lavender, two of Ales’ favourites.
+Zach grabbed a quick bite to eat and trudged away to get ready for school.

-Twenty minutes later, he arrived back in the living room and noticed Ales still sitting there, staring at the coffee grains in the bottom of her cup.
-She seemed to be pondering her thoughts.
-"You okay gran?"
+Twenty minutes later, he arrived in the living room and noticed Ales still sitting at the table, staring at the coffee grains in the bottom of her cup.
+“You okay, Gran?”
 Zach asked.